UK dividends hit record high in 2011 - Capita

-LONDON British companies handed out record dividends in 2011 and will pay 11 percent more this year, with mobile phone group Vodafone (VOD.L) expected to deliver the most generous payout.
+LONDON, Jan 23 British companies handed out record dividends in 2011 and will pay 11 percent more this year, with mobile phone group Vodafone expected to deliver the most generous payout.

-UK dividends totalled 67.8 billion pounds in 2011, a rise of 19.4 percent over 2010, helped by a huge payout by BP (BP.L) and a slew of special sums, a report by share registration company Capita Registrars said on Monday.
+UK dividends totalled 67.8 billion pounds ($105 billion) in 2011, a rise of 19.4 percent over 2010, helped by a huge payout by BP and a slew of special sums, a report by share registration company Capita Registrars said on Monday.

 Dividends rose last year for the first time since 2008 as the number of companies starting or increasing payments outnumbered those cutting them by four to one, with financials the biggest payers and miners the fastest-growing sector.